bjlkeng/bjlkeng.github.io/source/posts/pixelcnn.rst

 |h3| Training and Generating Samples |h3e|

-Training this network is actually pretty easy, all we have to do is make the actual image available on the input and output of the network.
+Training this network is actually pretty easy.
+All we have to do is make the actual image available on the input and output of the network.
 Note the input tensor of the network takes an image, while the output of the network outputs a distribution for each sub-pixel.
 You still use